 Did you know you can create your own Image Transfer in your Art Journal using matte medium?
 It’s a bit time consuming to do, but fun to try.
 You can transfer images to canvas or any other flat surface too.
 Why not let it be the start of a new art piece?

 Do you have a bottle of Matte Medium in the house?
+I bet you do, because it’s almost a mixed media must have!
 It is an acrylic polymer emulsion that you can mix into your acrylic paint to increase its translucency and the paint flow.
-It can also be used as a liquid glue when you do collage and decoupage, and that is why I buy it.
-And as an extra topper to all of that, you can use it to do image transfers…
+It can also be used as a liquid glue when you are making collage and decoupage, and that is why I buy it.
+And as an additional use to all of that, you can use it to do image transfers…

 The smooth paint surface that you create when you paint with a plastic card is perfect for an image transfer or some journaling.
-I don’t do image transfers very often because it is time consuming, but I really like the result of this page!
+I don’t do image transfers very often because it is time-consuming, but I really like the result of this page.

 This is just one of many ways that you can do an image transfer.
 Let me know if you try it out!